 Rosalind Jane Bairstow Bursary: This annual bursary is intended to assist one undergraduate reading English (or a joint school including English) with one year's graduate study abroad.
 Applications are accepted from eligible final year undergraduates and the scholarship should be taken up in the academic year immediately following completion of the undergraduate course.

 The Christine Hill Bursary Fund: In gratitude for the life-changing experience that St. Hilda’s gave her, Christine Hill (Modern Languages, 1945), left a bequest which is to provide funding for students of her College who, through financial hardship, would otherwise be unable to make the most of the opportunities available to them.
-The bursaries will be awarded to students on the basis of financial need to assist them to take up study and research opportunities in the long vacation and to cover the costs of extended vacation residence for academic purposes - including reading and preparation for the next term (or for exams) if they are not able to do this at home.
+The bursaries will be awarded to students on the basis of financial need to assist them to take up study, research and travel opportunities in the vacations and to cover the costs of extended vacation residence for academic purposes - including reading and preparation for the next term (or for exams) if they are not able to do this at home.
 Bursaries may also be awarded for career exploration support - for work placement / internships, as well as accommodation bursaries to buffer the costs of living out for those from financially disadvantaged families.